Electroscape/r_POD83/m_microscope/readme.md

 ## Configuration
 1. Microscope can work in offline mode without connection to a server, however, to be connected to a server change the line in `microscope.py` to the correct address e.g. `server_ip = "http://raspi-4-pod-t1:5500"`
+2. In `run.sh` change the ip of the kiosk display.
+3. Update crontab to execute `run.sh` at reboot.